 A peer-to-peer rental allows you to rent directly from an RV owner.
+This is the same business model used by companies like AirBnB.
 The peer-to-peer system is different from a corporate RV rental where you are renting from a company that has a fleet of RVs.

-What are the Pros and Cons of Renting From a Private Owner?
+What are the Pros and Cons of Renting an RV From a Private Owner?

 When choosing an RV rental, your choices are either renting from an RV rental company such as Cruise America or renting directly from a private owner.
 There are pros and cons to renting directly from an RV owner.